Candy Spelling On Tori Spelling Welcoming Her Fifth Child, 'I Hope She's Finished Having Kids'

 Candy Spelling opened up about the possibility of future grandchildren from daughter Tori Spelling and her son-in-law, Dean McDermott.
-Candy’s 44-year-old daughter, Tori Spelling and Dean McDermott share five children together; Liam, 9; Stella, 8; Hattie, 5; Finn; 4, and Beau.
+Candy’s 44-year-old daughter, Tori Spelling, and Dean McDermott share five children together: Liam, 9; Stella, 8; Hattie, 5; Finn, 4; and Beau.
 However, Candy hopes that Tori is finished having children, according to Us Weekly.

 “She just loves her kids… I hope she’s finished, but you never know.”